bcswartz/vadacl/README.md

 component-level validation settings to produce an array of validator methods that can be returned as the 2nd argument to the FormControl constructor.

+(The Vadacl class also contains a similar method, the applyCollectionRule() method, that performs the same function for applying a single validation method to a FormGroup or FormArray collection of FormControls)

 The AdminProfileComponent used to let admin users edit their user profile would be constructed in a similar way, but would apply a different set of component-level validation settings: